Follow Shrewsbury School Boat Club on Twitter @RSSBC

 The Boathouse is in prime position only a short walk down the hill from the School itself and has extensive training facilities including the Yale Boathouse that was opened in 2012 adjacent to the 1921 Pugh Boathouse.
 The buildings house a well-equipped gym, a rowing tank, impressive Clubroom and a storage area that houses a fleet of over 100 rowing boats and nine coaching launches.
 The impressive fleet includes state-of-the-art equipment for our competing crews and those involved in the GB trials process.
 The club has three sets of telemetry that are used to monitor and support the coaching of the senior boys and girls to aid performance.

 The Boat Club is a supportive environment with an impressive and passionate contingent of coaching staff, many of whom also play a significant role on both academic and pastoral fronts.
-Athol Hundermark is the full-time Director of Rowing who is responsible for the day to day running of the programme and performance of the senior boys’ squad, with Rob Wilson driving the senior girls’ squad.
+Athol Hundermark is the full-time Director of Rowing who is responsible for the day to day running of the programme and performance of the senior boys’ squad, with Will Reynolds driving the senior girls’ squad.

 The Club is fully supportive of the GB trials system and is proud to have numerous Salopians who have and continue to feature internationally at all levels.
 The majority of our rowers continue rowing beyond school with exciting numbers of pupils rowing at top rowing Universities around the world, including Oxbridge and many of the Ivy Leagues in the USA.